-The development and progression of allergies in dogs is determined by the accumulation of environmental allergen exposure over time, heredity, secondary bacterial infections, self-induced trauma, altered immune response and impaired skin barrier function.
+The development and progression of allergies in dogs are determined by the accumulation of environmental allergen exposure over time, heredity, secondary bacterial infections, self-induced trauma, altered immune response and impaired skin barrier function.
 Most dogs begin to show their allergic signs between 1 and 3 years of age.

 Flea Allergy Dermatitis (FAD) in Dogs

 The most common dermatologic (skin) disease of dogs is flea allergy dermatitis or flea bite hypersensitivity as a result of fleas.
-When feeding, fleas inject saliva that contains allergy producing substances.
+When feeding, fleas inject saliva that contains allergy-producing substances.